Get Approved for up to $35,000 in 3 minutes

 • E-transfers above the free 999 are $1

-• Maximum e-transfer limits are dependant on your daily debit limit
+• Maximum e-transfer limits are dependent on your daily debit limit

-• The fees for e-transferring from your savings account is $1.00 and $1.50 from a business account
+• The fees for e-transferring from your savings account are $1.00 and $1.50 from a business account

 • It's free to receive money

 Having free e-transfers is a great feature for RBC.
 You also have the ability to set up an auto deposit so you no longer have to accept an e-transfer every time one is sent to you.
-If you don't know how to use e-transfer, you can still receive them by going into your local branch.
+If you don't know how to use e-transfer, you can still receive them by going into your local branch and speaking with an RBC advisor.
 There will be a charge of around $5 though.

-To send an e-transfer with RBC, you can either do so through mobile or online banking.
+You can send an e-transfer with RBC either through mobile or online banking.
 Once you are logged in, you want to select the Quick Payments and Transfers box, then select e-transfer.
-From there you can choose from a contact you have already added or create one by providing the recipient's name, email address or phone number, and then create a secret question and answer.
+From there, you can choose from a contact you have already added or create one by providing the recipient's name, email address or phone number, and then create a secret question and answer.

 TD

-If you bank with TD, the stipulations on e-transfers and their limits are similar to that of RBC.
-With TD, you get free e-transfers as long as they are sent front he following accounts:
+If you bank with TD, the stipulations on e-transfers and their limits are similar to those of RBC.
+With TD, you get free e-transfers as long as they are sent from the following accounts:

 • TD Student Chequing Account